10 easy ways to save water

 4. Toilets

 Older toilets use much more water than newer models.
+Dual flush toilets use half the amount of water than single flush toilets.

 To give you some context, older, single flush toilets use around 12 L/flush, whereas modern dual-flush toilets use 3 L/half flush and 4.5 L/full flush.